Venture Fellows Program

 Entrepreneurs vs. Climate Change

-The Venture Fellows Program is Larta Institute's nine-month accelerator empowers diverse innovators to develop solutions that enhance community resilience against climate change.
-Providing guidance, resources, and funding, the program fosters collaboration among visionary entrepreneurs to drive real-world impact.
-Companies like Aquaria, Kind Designs (funded by Mark Cuban), and Prosperity Market are examples of the program’s success.
+The Venture Fellows Program is Larta Institute's nine-month accelerator supporting diverse innovators developing solutions that strengthen community resilience to climate change.
+Through mentorship, resources, and funding, the program brings together visionary entrepreneurs driving real-world impact—alumni include companies such as Aquaria, Kind Designs (funded by Mark Cuban), and Prosperity Market.

 Explore the design journey below!

-Building on this visual foundation, I also designed new website assets, illustrated to represent the program’s three main categories: Clean Energy, Air, and Water; Food Security and Zero Hunger; and Safe, Inclusive, and Sustainable Cities.
-These elements were thoughtfully crafted to visually convey the program’s commitment to tackling critical global challenges.
-Through these contributions, I helped bring the Venture Fellows Program's mission to life with a vibrant and cohesive visual identity.
+Building on this foundation, I designed illustrated web assets representing the program’s three focus areas: Clean Energy, Air, and Water; Food Security and Zero Hunger; and Safe, Inclusive, and Sustainable Cities.
+Together, these elements create a cohesive, adaptable visual language that clearly communicates the program’s mission and reinforces its impact across platforms.